AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 </tbody>
 </table>

-If you need different error bars for each data point, you can add values to a data set:
+If you need different error lines for each data point, you can add values to a data set:

 ```
   chart.line([